 The vitamin and supplement market is one of the most growing and successful markets in the health food world today.
-In the midst of the course to gain more nutrition, we’re bombarded with products that contain various ingredients with multiple and unknown origins.
+In the course to gain more nutrition, we’re bombarded with products that contain various ingredients with multiple and unknown origins.
 Most of these ingredients come from plants and are generally safe.
 For example, one commonly used ingredient in vitamins and supplements is cellulose.
-Cellulose is a plant-based fiber that helps ensure stabilization, along with act as a coating ingredient.
+Cellulose is a plant-based fiber that helps ensure stabilization, along with acting as a coating ingredient.
 Other commonly used vitamin and supplement ingredients include rice bran, lecithin (soy-derived), and dextrin (corn fiber).
 While these are all plant-based, other ingredients in supplements may not be.

 Many ingredients in vitamins and supplements come from animals or involve animals during production.
-Be sure to read vitamin and supplements carefully, and always look under the ingredients list at the end of the nutrition label to see exactly what is in the supplement you’re buying.
+Be sure to read vitamins and supplements carefully, and always look under the ingredients list at the end of the nutrition label to see exactly what is in the supplement you’re buying.
 Unless you’re buying exclusively vegan vitamins, you’ll more than likely see one of the following animal ingredients in at least one of the supplements you’re taking.

 The number one leading animal ingredient in supplements today is gelatin.
 It’s usually the first ingredient listed right under the label and used as a coating ingredient or filler for capsules and gels.
 Gelatin is derived from boiling the hooves, stomach, and other tissue linings of various animals (usually pork and beef).
 It is also the ingredient found in gelatin dessert products since it helps create a thick, gel-like consistency in foods.